phamnam2003/challenges/tech/otel/COLLECTOR.md

 - The **Collector status** is: [mixed](https://opentelemetry.io/docs/specs/otel/document-status/#mixed), since core Collector components currently have mixed stability levels.
 - `Collector components` differ in their maturity levels.
 Each component has its stability documented in its README.md.
 You can find a list of all available Collector components in the [registry](https://opentelemetry.io/ecosystem/registry/?language=collector).

+# Installation

+- You can deploy the `OpenTelemetry Collector` on a wide variety of operating systems and architectures.
+- If you aren’t familiar with the deployment models, components, and repositories applicable to the `OpenTelemetry Collector`, first review the `Data Collection` and `Deployment Methods` page.

+# Deployments

+- Patterns you can apply to deploy the `OpenTelemetry collector`
+- The `OpenTelemetry Collector` consists of a single binary which you can use in different ways, for different use cases.
+This section describes deployment patterns, their use cases along with pros and cons and best practices for collector configurations for cross-environment and multi-backend deployments.
+For deployment security considerations, see Collector hosting best practices.

+## No Collector

+## Agent

+## Gateway